The Great Shift:

 The Grand Finale: The Generative Showdown

-Finally, both fully trained models are given the prompt "We propose a".
-Because the LSTM struggles with long dependencies, it loses track of grammar and hallucinates.
-The Transformer maintains $O(1)$ context and generates perfectly coherent, domain-specific text.
+Finally, we gave both fully trained models the prompt "We propose a".
+Because the LSTM struggles with long dependencies, it lost track of grammar and hallucinated.
+The Transformer maintained $O(1)$ context and generated perfectly coherent, domain-specific text.
 This is how ChatGPT works!

 ► LSTM GENERATION: LSTM thinks next word is: global (Context: We propose a) LSTM thinks next word is: context (Context: We propose a global) LSTM thinks next word is: network (Context: We propose a global context) LSTM Final Output: We propose a global context network architecture, the LSTM ------------------------------------------------------------ ► TRANSFORMER GENERATION: Transformer thinks next word is: channel (Context: We propose a) Transformer thinks next word is: attention (Context: We propose a channel) Transformer thinks next word is: neural (Context: We propose a channel attention) Transformer Final Output: We propose a channel attention neural model, the SENet